mpdf/mpdf.github.io/headers-footers/method-1.md

 {% endhighlight %}

 <div class="alert alert-info" role="alert"><strong>Note:</strong> When you are using the array form, any values that are not defined in the array use the document default values, not the defaultheader values (like the previous Simple form)&nbsp; i.e. an undefined font-size uses the document default of 10pt, not the <span class="parameter">$defaultheaderfontsize</span> of 8pt.</div>

-<p>Although this looks complex, you could change one value easily throughout a document:</p>
+Although this looks complex, you could change one value easily throughout a document:

 {% highlight php %}
 <?php